lbeder/slowkey/README.md

           Perform an optional sanity check by computing the algorithm twice and verifying the results --fast-forward
           Fast-forward mode: skip derivation for secrets files that have existing outputs in the output directory.
 Requires --output-dir to be specified.
 When enabled, the tool will check for existing output files (using the same naming convention) and attempt to decrypt them using the provided output encryption key.
 If decryption succeeds, derivation is skipped and the tool continues to the next secrets file
+      --verify
+          Verify output files during fast-forward mode using the password and salt from the secrets file.
+When enabled with --fast-forward, the tool will verify that the decrypted output file matches the password and salt from the corresponding secrets file before fast-forwarding past the derivation
       --secrets <SECRETS>...
           List of secrets files to daisy chain in sequential order (mandatory).
 Use --secrets <file1> --secrets <file2> ... to specify multiple files
   -h, --help